Ask Us Anything!

 Ribbon typically collects and processes direct end user personal information for the purposes of providing services, product support, conducting data analytics and managing product performance.

 Messaging, Voicemail, Video and Media Files

 Ribbon provides services that facilitate the recording and storage of audio and video by way of services such as voicemail, call and conference recording.
 Users may elect to store or record personal information including Sensitive Personal Information (SPI) within these resources at their discretion.
-Ribbon does not own, control or direct the use of any of the information stored or processed by any user.

 Other Passive Site Tracking